OLaPh: Optimal Language Phonemizer: Approach

 \subsubsection{Lexicon lookup}

-OLaPh builds on Gruut’s lexicon-based approach, using recent Wiktionary dumps to extract IPA transcriptions in four languages.
-While the system currently supports English and German, lexica for French and Spanish were also extracted due to frequent loanwords.
-The English lexicon contains $\sim$147k entries, and the German lexicon $\sim$842k (including inflections).
-Additional lexica were created for character mapping, abbreviations, and symbols.
-As Wiktionary updates, the lexica can be easily extended, improving accuracy over time.
+OLaPh builds on Gruut's lexicon-based approach, using recent Wiktionary dumps to extract IPA transcriptions in four languages.
+While the system was evaluated on and currently supports the languages English, German, French and Spanish, lexica for Danish, Dutch, Finnish, Italian, Swedish and Polish were also extracted for future integration and better coverage of loanwords.
+Additional lexica were created for character mapping, abbreviations, and symbols for every supported language.
+As Wiktionary pages are updated regulary, the lexica can be easily extended, improving direct lookup accuracy over time.